 C10.
-[Perform clinical session]
+Perform clinical session

-[A clinical session may comprise diagnosis, planning of treatment, actual treatment, evaluation, etc. Usually several of these are carried out, but it may also happen that only planning, for instance, is carried out.]
+A clinical session may comprise diagnosis, planning, treatment, evaluation, etc. Usually several of these are carried out, but it may also happen that only planning, for instance, is carried out.

-Start: [Contact with the patient or a conference about the patient.]
-End: [When nothing else is to be done about the patient right now.]
-Frequency: [In total: Around 15,000 per day.
-Per user: A maximum of 20 per day.]
-Difficult: [Disasters with many injured.
+Contact with the patient or a conference about the patient.
+Start: End: When nothing else is to be done about the patient right now.
+Frequency: In total: Around 15,000 per day.
+Per user: A maximum of 20 per day.

+Disaster with many injured.
 (Better describe it as a separate task.
-See the guide.)]
+See the guide booklet.)

 Users:

 Sub tasks and variants: Example solutions: Code: 1.
-[Identify the patient.]
-[The system can read an electronic bracelet, e.g. for unconscious patients.]
-2. [Assess the state of the patient.
-See open diagnoses and the related indications.
+Identify the patient.
+The system can read an electronic bracelet, e.g. for unconscious patients.
+2. Assess the state of the patient.
+See open diagnoses and related indications.
 See notes.
 See results of services ordered earlier and compare them with expectations.
-(The data to overview comprises D1-D4).]
-[The system shows an overview of everything on one screen, e.g. with a Gantt-like time dimension.
-It is possible to drill down to details from the overview].
-3. [Provide services that can be given on the spot, e.g. local services such as blood pressure and SAT.]
-[The system makes it easy to record the results on the spot.]
-4. [Follow up on planned services and results.
-Check for violated deadlines.]
-[The overview shows ordered services and their state, e.g. deadline violation.]
-5. [Adjust diagnoses (modify, add, delete, prioritize).
+The data to overview comprises D1 The system shows an overview of everything on one screen, e.g. with a Gantt-like time dimension.
+The user can drill down to details from the overview.
+2p.
+Problem : Today clinicians have to log in an out of several systems to see all relevant data.
+3. Provide services that can be given on the spot, e.g. blood pressure and SAT.
+The system makes it easy to record the results on the spot.
+4. Follow up on planned services and results.
+Check for violated deadlines.
+The overview shows ordered services and their state, e.g. deadline violation.
+5. Adjust diagnoses (modify, add, delete, prioritize).
 Check against standard recommendations.
-Write notes.]
-[The system makes it easy to change diagnoses and write notes on the spot.]
-5р.
-[Problem: Cumbersome to see standard recommendations.]
-[The system can show recommenda- tions and checklists based on selected diagnoses.]
-6. [Plan and order new services.
+Write notes.
+5p.
+Problem: Cumbersome to see standard recommendations.
+The system can show recommendations and checklists based on a selected diagnosis.
+6. Plan and order new services.
 Check against available time for all parties - including the patient.
-(See the long subtasks C11 to C for prescription, booking,).]
-[The system makes it easy to request services on the spot.
-For bookings, the system shows available dates and times for all parties.]
-6р.
-[Problem: Parts of the request are forgotten.]
-[The system can use standard packages of services.]
+(See the long subtasks C11 for prescription, booking).
+For bookings, the system shows available dates and times for all parties.
+6p.
+Problem : Parts of the request are forgotten.
+The system can book standard packages of services.
 6q.
-[Problem: Errors when data is written on paper and recorded later.]
-[The system makes it easy to record on the spot.]
-7. [Maybe discharge the patient.
-(See task C6).]
+Problem : Errors when data is written on paper and recorded later.
+The system makes it easy to record on the spot.
+7. Maybe discharge the patient.
+(See task C6).